JordanWalsh35/Predicting-Drug-Use-with-the-Big-Five-Personality-Traits/README.md

 One outcome that stands out immediately is that SS (sensation seeking) is shown to be the most important feature, beating out all of the Big Five personality traits.
 It gets first place for both Decision Tree and Random Forest, while taking second place for XGBoost (after age).
 Impulsivity on the other hand ranks very low for all three models.
 Taking a closer look at the Big Five, we can see that Openness, Conscientiousness and Neuroticism rank higher than Extraversion and Agreeableness for every model – with Openness always taking the top spot among the five.

 These results all make sense given what we know about the five traits.
 We would expect drug users to have high Openness, higher Neuroticism and lower Conscientiousness.
 This is because high Openness is defined by a willingness to try new experiences, low Conscientiousness translates to less thoughtfulness and higher Neuroticism means the individual experiences more negative emotions.

+Therefore, the results of our feature-importance analysis are in agreement with our results from the t-test section earlier, which showed that in all three datasets drug users had higher openness, lower conscientiousness and higher neuroticism.

 # Conclusions